mtgerow/freshStorage/README.md

 **item** - An item can be a boolean, number, string, Date, array or object.
 Unlike localStorage there is no need to use JSON.stringify or JSON.parse for anything other than a string.
 The stringify and parsing will happen for you.

 **expiration** - The expiration is how long the item is valid.
 Often data is valid for a specific time.
-This expiration time can be in mulple formats. this can be a Date object, number of milliseconds since epoch time, or a shorthand relative date string.
+This expiration time can be in multiple formats.
+Th expiration paramter can accept either a number of milliseconds into the future, a Date object, or a shorthand relative date string.
 The relative date string is in the format of a 1-9 digit number followed by a character code.
 For more information about relative date strings you can see our docs, the examples below and the relative date codes table below.

 More details about how the key or item is stored or working with expirations, can be found in our documentation.